125 Ways to Earn All Your Income Doing Music Only

 d.
 Connect to people at your local music schools

 e.
-Hang out at your local music stores and talk to the people working their (and even their customers)
+Hang out at your local music stores and talk to the people working there (and even their customers)

 After having read such an intensive list: you KNOW you CAN do music full time, right? 🙂